MicrosoftDocs/quantum-docs/articles/tutorial-resource-estimator-chemistry.md

 ## Estimate the quantum algorithm

 The parameters are now all set up, and you're ready to submit the resource estimation job.
 You can submit multiple configuration of job parameters as a single job to avoid rerunning multiple jobs on the same quantum program.
-For more information, see [Run multiple configurations as a single job](xref:microsoft.quantum.work-with-resource-estimator#how-to-run-multiple-configurations-as-a-single-job).

 As quantum program, you use the double-factorization based quantum chemistry algorithm, which is provided via the `df_chemistry` function.